 Spam Filters

 AI is crucial in protecting email inboxes from spam and potential cybersecurity threats.
 TensorFlow, Google’s AI for spam filtering, blocks over 100 million spam messages daily by identifying suspicious patterns, keywords and URLs.
-This AI-driven approach keeps inboxes clean and enhances data security by preventing potential phishing and malware threats.
+This AI-driven approach keeps inboxes clean and enhances data security by preventing potential phishing and malware threats

 Smartphone Assistants